Facilitating the transition to a circular economy

 In 2020, we completed the circular shrink film made from half recycled material and half a blend of virgin polymers.
 The process is economically viable and has deliberately not been patented to encourage mass dissemination.

-The collaboration with Wienerberger in 2019 has been emulated in the construction sector.
+The collaboration with Wienerberger has been emulated in the construction sector.
 Other leading companies in this sector are currently testing their packaging to replace virgin material with recycled material.

 Wienerberger and Coeck share here with us their experience with circular shrink films.